 While some of these injuries can be the result of a mistake or can have an innocuous explanation, they can also be a strong indication that nursing home abuse is taking place.
 If you notice anything suspicious or concerning about your loved one’s condition or treatment in a nursing home, it may be best to contact a nursing home abuse lawyer in Glastonbury sooner rather than later.

-Standard of Care in a Nursing Home
+What is the Standard of Care in a Glastonbury Nursing Home?

 The federal Nursing Home Reform Act gives nursing home residents legal protections and certain rights.
 However, if a nursing home violates those rights, that does not necessarily mean that the victim can automatically recover compensation for their losses.
 Instead, a violation may just lead to the nursing home receiving a penalty from the government that is often little more than a slap on the wrist.